Stellardev11/V4/AUDIT_REPORT.md

 ### Overall Status: ✅ OPERATIONAL

-StellForge is a professional-grade decentralized exchange (DEX) platform built on the Stellar blockchain.
+StellForge is a professional-grade STAR points minting and SLF token distribution platform built on the Stellar blockchain.
 The application is currently running successfully with both frontend and backend services operational.
-The migration from Replit Agent to Replit environment has been completed successfully.
+The platform migration has been completed successfully.

 **Key Metrics:**
 - **Frontend Status:** ✅ Running (Port 5000)